vincentl2189/PSADORG/README.md

 3. SetDescription.ps1 will set all the properties we have been collecting on the computer object

-4. MoveComputers.ps1 will complete the proccess and move the computeres to thier matching OU
+4. MoveComputers.ps1 will complete the proccess and move the computers to thier matching OU